 How Chapter 7 Bankruptcy Can Reduce Or Eliminate Debt

 Under Chapter 7, eligible people will have their debts greatly reduced or possibly discharged.
 Chapter 7 primarily serves people who have unsecured debts such as medical bills, credit card debt and personal loans.
-To learn if you can file Chapter 7, read on or contact Robert L. Caplan Attorney at Law today.
+To learn if you can file Chapter 7, read on or contact today.

 Who Should Consider Filing A Chapter 7?